Obama reaffirms commitment to Japan on tour of Asia allies

 "This is not something we can reach a conclusion (on) in a short period of time," Amari told reporters after meeting Froman again after the leaders' summit.

-Abe has touted the Trans-Pacific Partnership (TPP) as key to the "Third Arrow" of his economic program to reinvigorate the world's third-biggest economy, along with hyper-easy monetary policy and fiscal spending.
+Abe has touted the Trans-Pacific Partnership (TPP) as key to the "Third Arrow" of his economic programme to reinvigorate the world's third-biggest economy, along with hyper-easy monetary policy and fiscal spending.

 Both sides have also stressed that the TPP would have strategic implications by creating a framework for business that could entice China to play by global rules.